Sophie Scholl: The Dream Endures

 Nazi resistance fighter Sophie Scholl, February 21, 1943

-Scholl’s cellmate said Sophie interpreted her visionary dream like this: “The child in the white dress is our idea.
+Sophie interpreted her dream as visionary: “The child in the white dress is our idea.
 The idea will prevail in spite of all obstacles.
 We were permitted to be pioneers, but we must die early for the sake of that idea.”

-The idea immortalized in leaflets and sprawled in graffiti on buildings throughout Munich: freedom, freedom of speech, yes; freedom to be human, especially.
+The idea immortalized in leaflets and graffiti on buildings throughout Munich–“freedom, freedom of speech, yes; freedom to be human, especially.”

-Like the biblical Moses and the civil rights leader Martin Luther King, Scholl envisioned the promised land of milk and honey, of freedom and justice, but would die before she could enter.
+Like the biblical Moses and the civil rights leader Martin Luther King, Scholl, raised as Lutheran, envisioned a promised land of freedom and justice, but she would die before she could enter.

 The Gestapo arrested Scholl, her brother Hans, 25, a medical student at the University of Munich, and their friend Christoph Probst, 23, on February 18, 1943.
-Four days later, they were tried and sentenced by the hyperbolically named German People’s Court and within hours the young Germans were beheaded by guillotine at the hands of their own countrymen.
-Within days, a professor and other students in their cabal suffered the same fate.
+The hyperbolically named German People’s Court tried and sentenced them four days later.
+Hours later, Germans beheaded by guillotine the young German students.
+Later, the Nazis also executed the other White Rose resisters— Kurt Huber, a professor at the University of Munich, and students Alexander Schmorell and Willi Graf.

 The White Rose

-The White Rose, the self-anointed name of the student-led passive resistance movement, attempted to mobilize “slumbering” German citizens to rise up against Nazi tyranny and “fascist criminals.”
+The White Rose, the self-anointed name of the student-led passive resistance movement, aimed to mobilize “slumbering” Germans to rise up against Nazi tyranny and “fascist criminals.”

 Hans and two friends secretly wrote the leaflets in mid-1942.
-In July, they were sent for military service as medics to the Eastern front where they learned of and witnessed the Germans’ inhumanity to Jews, Poles, gypsies, and others.
-After returning to Munich in the fall, they intensified their efforts.
+In July, they were conscripted as medics and sent to the Eastern front where they witnessed the Germans’ inhumanity to Jews, Poles, gypsies, and others.
+They returned to Munich in the fall and began their peaceful resistance.

 “The state should exist as a parallel to the divine order, and the highest of all utopias . . .But our present ‘state’ is the dictatorship of evil. . . .
-Is your spirit already so crushed by abuse that you forget it is your right — or rather, your moral duty — to eliminate this system,“ the third leaflet exhorted.
+Is your spirit already so crushed by abuse you forget it is your right–or rather, your moral duty– to eliminate this system,“ the third leaflet exhorted.

 Truth to Power

-When Sophie was born, the fourth of five children, her father was the liberal mayor of a nearby town.
-In 1934 at the age of 12 like her peers, she joined the Hitler youth.
+When Sophie was the fourth of five children, her father was the liberal mayor of a small German town.
+In 1934, at the age of 12, like other German teens, she joined the Hitler Youth.
 Unlike many other German youth, however, she became disillusioned with Nazi militarism.
-The Scholl siblings, raised as Lutherans, were encouraged by their parents to voice their own opinions and read books the Gestapo banned.
+The Schols encouraged their children to read books the Gestapo banned and voice their opinions.
 Their father was arrested briefly for anti-Nazi activity.
 Sophie studied biology and philosophy at the University.

-Hans wrote in his diary while serving on the Russian front his sister was inspired by the teachings of Christianity and by the belief intellectuals have a responsibility to better the world by speaking the truth.
+While serving on the Russian front, Hans wrote in his diary the teachings of Christianity inspired his sister.
+She believed intellectuals have a responsibility to better the world by speaking the truth.

-Excerpts from the leaflets reflect their religious and ethical underpinnings:
+Excerpts from the White Rose leaflets reflect these religious and ethical underpinnings:

 “It must be the sole and first duty, the holiest duty of every German, to destroy these beasts.”